Mistersz/Mistersz/README.md

   ### What am i doing?:

   - studying and practicing pwn
-  - solving rooms and completing paths on tryhackme
+  - solving rooms and completing paths with web exploitation focus on THM
-  - researching about networks at RAVEL
+  - conducting networks research and managing infrastructure at RAVEL

   ### About me: